sandesvitor/archlinux_tutorial_installation/README.md

 I will use his video topics to organize the blocks, and insert a few things here and there that I found different or just more suitable for my case (which may not be yours, so keep that in mind).

-One of my goals is to be able to, at the end of this lesson, format my desktop (I'm using Pop-Os) with a top-notch Arch Linux, with all the funtionalities that I have now (like gaming, for instance, with an NVIDEA GPU).
+One of my goals is to be able to, at the end of this lesson, format my desktop (I'm using Pop-Os!) with a top-notch Arch Linux, with all the funtionalities that I have now (like gaming, for instance, with an NVIDEA GPU).

 Last but not least, don't forget to visit the Official Wiki from ArchLinux https://wiki.archlinux.org/index.php/installation_guide.